Sign up to our Newsletter

 While no perfect undergraduate degree will ensure your success in family law, it is best to pick a program that interests you and relates to your future career goals.

-Majors like Political Science, Psychology, and Criminal Justice, are some of the most common undergraduate programs taken by applicants accepted into law school.
-Other majors that may help prepare you for family law include English, History, and Economics.
+Majors like political Science, psychology, and criminal justice are some of the most common undergraduate programs taken by applicants accepted into law school.
+Other majors that may help prepare you for family law include English, history, and economics.

 However, remember that your overall GPA and LSAT score are more important when applying for law school than your undergraduate program title.
 Degrees that will help build your empathy, critical thinking skills, writing skills, time management skills, and political knowledge are probably the best options for an aspiring family lawyer.